twinslab/laravel-skeleton-old/README.md

 # Laravel Skeleton

-Laravel web application skeleton to help you quickly start developing any website.
+Laravel web application skeleton to help you start developing any website, easily and quickly.

 ## Install